 A nice road trip away from most southern states, Pigeon Forge and Gatlinburg are like a “two for one” vacation deal.
 The two cities, both of which are mountain towns, lie only minutes away from each other and have a plethora of things to do for the entire family.

 Children of all ages will be easily wooed by Dollywood, Dolly Parton’s famous amusement park.
 The Island, a playful entertainment complex known for its retail shops, world class fudge, arcade, and rides has something for every member of the family.
 There’s even a hotel on site to make the stay more convenient.
 History buffs will appreciate the interactive Titanic and Alcatraz Museums, while adults looking for a nice, romantic date can head on over to Gatlinburg’s Space Needle, take a scenic helicopter ride, visit the spa, or even drive through Cades Cove for an unforgettable view of the Smoky Mountains.
 On top of all this, nature lovers can hike the Smoky Mountains or golf, while those who love to laugh can head on over to one of the cities’ comedy barns.
 Cabins are readily available and there’s even a biblical dinner show, at the Biblical Times Dinner Theater, to bring the entire family together.
-These two cities have it all, and I for one can attest to the fun my family and I have had there year after year.
+If spring break ends before you get your fill of these quaint little cities, then consider returning to Tennessee for summer vacation and check out this page for the ultimate list of things to do.
+You won’t be disappointed: I for one can attest to the fun my family and I have had there year after year.

 San Diego, California